15 Cool Things to Do in Melbourne – Victoria in 3 Days

 DAY 2: 15 Cool Things to Do in Melbourne – Victoria

 You will start your day at the old, traditional Queen Victoria Market from 1878.
-Check the website for closing days, opening hours and special events like night markets, festivals etc. It is in general open five days a week: Tuesday, Thursday, Friday, Saturday and Sunday.
+Check the website for closing days, opening hours and special events like night markets, festivals etc. The market is generally open five days a week: Tuesday, Thursday, Friday, Saturday and Sunday.

-The Victoria Market in Melbourne, the Vic Market or Queen Vic has existed for more than 140 years and is today the epitome and landmark of Melbourne.
-With its 600 small businesses the Melbourne Victoria Market is full of long-established traditions and refreshing things to try, eat and do.
+The Victoria Market in Melbourne, the Vic Market or Queen Vic, has existed for more than 140 years and is today the epitome and landmark of Melbourne.
+With its 600 small businesses, the Melbourne Victoria Market seethes with long-established traditions and refreshing things to try, eat and do.

-The place has a long and interesting history.
-Already in 1837 the site was Melbourne’s first official cemetery, established by the early settlers.
-In 1846 it was then turned into an official hay and corn market replacing the centrally located hay market at the location where St Paul’s Cathedral stands today.
+The place has a long and fascinating history.
+In 1837, the site was Melbourne’s first official cemetery, established by the early settlers.
+In 1846, it was converted into an official hay and corn market, replacing the centrally located hay market where St Paul’s Cathedral stands today.
 Later, it housed the fruit and vegetable market – and the livestock market, as well as other things.
-Since 1867 it has exclusively been a reserved market place – and Queen Vic was established!
+Since 1867, it has exclusively been a reserved marketplace – and Queen Vic was established!

-In 2015 the Victoria Market had as one of the new things a number of worm farms installed to help reduce the food waste and contribute to sustainability in Melbourne – do check it out while on the Market!
+In 2015, the Victoria Market had as one of the new things a number of worm farms installed to help reduce food waste and contribute to sustainability in Melbourne – do check it out while on the Market!

-As a curiosity you should just pass by the State Library Victoria from 1854 – thus being one of the oldest buildings in the city.
-It is both Australia’s oldest public library and one of the first free public libraries in the world.
+As a curiosity, you should pass by the State Library Victoria from 1854 – thus being one of the oldest buildings in the city.
+It is Australia’s oldest public library and one of the first free public libraries in the world.

-When the State Library first opened, it was thought to be the people’s university!
+When the State Library opened, it was considered the people’s university!
 It was also a heritage location, storing items of cultural and historical importance.
-The library has continuously expanded throughout the years, enlarging the site with new architecture and exhibitions.
+Over the years, the library has continuously expanded, enlarging the site with new architecture and exhibitions.

-For your visit you may want to locate the octagonal room the Quad, the Ian Potter Queen’s Hall and the Dome, as well as the Redmond Barry Reading Room.
+For your visit, you may want to locate the octagonal room, the Quad, the Ian Potter Queen’s Hall, the Dome, and the Redmond Barry Reading Room.

 Now continue your walk – it is time to find the famous street art scene in Melbourne CBD.

-Today it is really one of Melbourne’s most cherished open-air galleries with a ton of street art tours taking visitors through the famous alleys and laneways.
+Today, it is considered one of Melbourne’s most cherished open-air galleries, with numerous street art tours taking visitors through the famous alleys and laneways.
 It is a heaven of urban art created by unconventional and talented mural artists!

-You are definitely getting hungry, so why not taking a stroll over to Melbourne’s Chinatown around the eastern end of Little Bourke Street – and try a Chinese lunch?
+You are getting hungry, so why not stroll over to Melbourne’s Chinatown around the eastern end of Little Bourke Street – and try a Chinese lunch?

-The Chinatown was notably founded during the Victorian gold rush in the 1850s.
-It has a unique history since it is the longest Chinese settlement in western countries, and it is the oldest Chinatown in the Southern Hemisphere!
-In 1854 the first Chinese immigrants moved into Little Bourke Street.
-The Chinese worked as storekeepers, importers, in the production and restaurant industry and as wholesale fruit and vegetable traders.
-In 1859 8.5% of the population were Chinese immigrants, corresponding to 45,000 people.
+Chinatown was founded during the Victorian gold rush in the 1850s.
+It has a unique history since it is the most enduring Chinese settlement in Western countries and the oldest Chinatown in the Southern Hemisphere!
+In 1854, the first Chinese immigrants moved into Little Bourke Street.
+The Chinese worked as storekeepers and importers in the production and restaurant industry and as wholesale fruit and vegetable traders.
+In 1859, 8.5% of the population were Chinese immigrants, 45,000 people.

-Its penal history goes back to 1842 when two Aboriginal Tasmanians were brutally hanged here.
+Its penal history goes back to 1842 when two Aboriginal Tasmanians were brutally hung here.

-One of the legends related to Old Melbourne Gaol was the bushranger Ned Kelly who was hanged here in 1880.
+One of the legends related to Old Melbourne Gaol was the bushranger Ned Kelly, who was hanged here in 1880.
 He was accused of being a bank robber, a horse thief and a murderer.
-After later being digged up at the Gaol Cemetery, his skull was presumably kept at the Gaol for many years, before it was stolen in 1978.
+After later being dug up at the Gaol Cemetery, his skull was presumably kept at the Gaol for many years before it was stolen in 1978.
 It appeared again in 2009.
-At this time there was though, through DNA tests, evidence that the skull was in fact not Ned Kelly’s skull!
+There was, though, through DNA tests, evidence that the skull was not Ned Kelly’s skull!
 Anyway, Kelly is still in the Australians’ consciousness.
-With time he has even got a legendary hero status in Australia!
+Over time, he has even got a legendary hero status in Australia!

-In 1909 the City Watch House opened next to the Gaol as a place where criminals were brought before the court whether it was for minor or more severe misdemeanors.
+In 1909, the City Watch House opened next to the Gaol as a place for criminals before the court, whether for minor or more severe misdemeanours.
 It was a place where the Melbourne Police could safely lock up the offenders for a shorter time.
 Lots of drunkards, criminals and gangsters have spent some time here!
-The City Watch House was finally closed as late as in 1994.
+The City Watch House was finally closed as late as 1994.

 After visiting Old Melbourne Gaol, you may now opt to squeeze in a visit to the South Melbourne Market (check if it is open today) – or, alternatively, go directly to St Kilda if you would like to spend more time there and do other than viewing the penguins!

-Otherwise, if you prefer to go include the South Melbourne Market, take a tram from Melbourne Central Station or Flinders Station to the Market.
-To continue to St Kilda later, you will just continue by tram from the South Melbourne Market (search on the same website as above to see the connection).
+Otherwise, if you prefer to go, include the South Melbourne Market.
+Take a tram from Melbourne Central Station or Flinders Station to the Market.
+To continue to St Kilda later, you will continue by tram from the South Melbourne Market (search on the same website as above to see the connection).

 The South Melbourne Market was established in 1867 and is Melbourne’s oldest general market.
-From 1904 the South Melbourne Council took control of the trading place.
+In 1904, the South Melbourne Council took control of the trading place.

-Gradually, throughout the years, the market has been modernised, beginning with the installation of electric light in 1924.
+Gradually, over the years, the market has been modernised, beginning with electric lights in 1924.

-It is now an enticing place with everything you can think of within fruits, vegetables, meat, grocery, fashion, flowers, books, events … – and with a great vibe!
+It is now an enticing place with everything you can think of, including fruits, vegetables, meat, grocery, fashion, flowers, books, events … – and has a great vibe!

-When you are done, hop on the tram again for a very unique experience at St Kilda Pier.
+Afterwards, hop on the tram again for a unique experience at St Kilda Pier.

 You will definitely want to be here in Melbourne’s beachside suburb by the end of the afternoon – well before dusk.
-Stunning St Kilda Pier from 1853 is a landmark and the place in Melbourne where you will be able to see small penguins waddling in from the ocean just around sunset.
+The stunning St Kilda Pier from 1853 is a landmark and the place in Melbourne where you can see tiny penguins waddling in from the ocean just around sunset.
 It is exceptional!
-They spend the night in their nests between the rocks and set out into the ocean again in the morning at sunrise.
+They spend the night in their nests between the rocks and set out into the sea again in the morning at sunrise.

-To get a glimpse of the penguins, do therefore ensure that you are on the pier before dusk!
+To catch a glimpse of the penguins, make sure you are on the pier before dusk!
 Check out the sunrise and sunset times in Melbourne.
 Notice that you are not allowed to use flash when taking photos!

-On a nice, sunny day St Kilda Beach is also a favoured place!
+St Kilda Beach is also a favoured place on a nice sunny day!

-You will easily find a restaurant at St Kilda for dinner – and you may even feel tempted to enter the popular Luna Park afterwards.
-It is a theme park from 1912 which today has the oldest continuously operating roller coaster in the world.
+You will easily find a restaurant at St Kilda for dinner – and you may even feel tempted to enter the enticing Luna Park afterwards.
+It is a theme park from 1912 that has the oldest continuously operating roller coaster worldwide.

-After completing all today’s activities, you will definitely sleep well tonight!
+After completing all of today’s activities, you will definitely sleep well tonight!

-No visit to Melbourne and Victoria without including a day trip to the Great Ocean Road – with a bunch of things to do along the road.
+No visit to Melbourne and Victoria is complete without including a day trip to the Great Ocean Road – with numerous things to do along the road.

-If you look around to compare the tours offered by different tour operators, you will probably be able to find an option which includes quite a few stops on the way to the iconic main attraction, the Twelve Apostles.
-You may with a bit of luck find a tour which both provides you with the opportunity to spot some native wildlife like kangaroos, koalas and platypuses along the way and which passes through small picturesque coastal towns.
+If you look around to compare the tours offered by different tour operators, you can probably find an option which includes quite a few stops on the way to the iconic main attraction, the Twelve Apostles.
+With some luck, you may find a tour which both provides you with the opportunity to spot some native wildlife like kangaroos, koalas and platypuses along the way and which passes through small picturesque coastal towns.
 Other highlights could be the Memorial Arch, the rainforest and the Loch Ard Gorge.

 For a more detailed description of what to see along the Great Ocean Road on a day trip, you may read: Exploring The Great Ocean Road Australia – G’day Mate!